si-tacuisses/si-tacuisses.github.io/_posts/blog/2015-05-16-mathematica-tutorial.markdown

 ---
 layout: post
-title: "Wolram Mathematica for Economists - Tutorial - Part 1"
+title: "Wolfram Mathematica for Economists - Tutorial - Part 1"
 modified:
 categories: blog
 excerpt: "The start of a series of posts on how to use Wolfram Mathmatica for Ecoonomics."